CrypticVault/Roadmap/README.md

 uhhh this is just a public roadmap cause uh why not?
 (i may link the discord server soon i don't know yet) ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ RoadMap For CrypticVault
-1. to get friending working again(i broke it accidentally)
-2. to get Online Status's working(including invite's)
+1. to get Online Status's working(invite's are weird but work)
-3. all other api's(execpt saving custom rooms)
+2. all other api's(execpt saving custom rooms)
-4. saving custom rooms
+3. saving custom rooms